 At the end of each rotation (CL1, CL2, CL3, FSM, and Community), please complete the following for your site visit with the Internship Director / Assistant Director: 1.
 Create a slide that you will share with us at the site visit.
 On the slide, include a list of projects that were accomplished during the rotation.
 Also, make a note on the slide to indicate that your self-evaluation was completed at midpoint and final and shared with your preceptor.
 2. Load onto your desktop virtual copies of your projects.
 Share your screen with us during your visit and explain your projects.
 Note: If you are near or at the midpoint and have not done any projects or homework assignments, you need to check in with your preceptor.
 If you have no projects to share, this sends up a red flag.
 3. Send the slide to Dr. Mona Therrien-Genest and Dr. Julie Milan the night before the exit visit so we can confirm that this is done.
-Also, of importance during rotations: Complete midpoint and final self-evaluations for each rotation and share these with your preceptors.
+Also, of importance during rotations: Use the excel spreadsheet, "Intern Competency Checklist" to check off each CRDN once it is achieved.
+All CRNDs need to completed with a score of 4 or higher before the end of the internship in order for you to receive your verification statement.
+Complete midpoint and final self-evaluations for each rotation and share these with your preceptors.
 Complete a self-evaluation on behavior rating for each rotation.
 Complete preceptor evaluations for each rotation.